First observation of $CP$ violation and measurement of polarization in $B^+\to\rho(770)^0 K^*(892)^+$ decays

 An amplitude analysis is performed to study the different contributions to the decay, thereby enabling measurements of the polarization and the \CP asymmetry for each component.
 The kinematics of the $\Bp\to(\pip\pim)(\KS\pip)$ decay can be fully described by five independent variables, $\vec{\mathcal{O}}=(m_{\pip\pim}, m_{\KS\pip}, \cos \theta_{\pip\pim}, \cos \theta_{\KS\pip}, \phi)$, where $m_{\pip\pim}$ and $m_{\KS\pip}$ are the masses, $\theta_{\pip\pim}$ and $\theta_{\KS\pip}$ are the helicity angles, and $\phi$ is the angle between the $\myRho\to\pip\pim$ and $\myKst\to\KS\pip$ decay planes.
 The variable $\theta_{\pip\pim}$ ($\theta_{\KS\pip}$) is defined as the angle between the momentum of the $\pip$ ($\KS$) in the $\pip\pim$ ($\KS\pip$) rest frame and the momentum of the $\myRho$ ($\myKst$) meson in the $\Bp$ rest frame.
 Following the isobar approach~\cite{Herndon:1973yn}, the total amplitude of the $\Bp\to(\pip\pim)(\KS\pip)$ consists of the coherent sum of quasi-two-body amplitudes.
 The differential decay rate for the $\Bp$ decay is defined as the squared modulus of the total amplitude

 where $\Phi$ is the four-body phase-space density and $A_i$ is the complex coupling for each amplitude.
+By construction, the interference terms between components with different spin–parity quantum numbers cancel when integrating over the phase space.
 For the $\Bm$ decay, the sign of the $\phi$ angle is flipped and an independent set of complex couplings, $\offsetoverline{A}_i$, is measured.
 The $g_i$ functions are characterized by spherical harmonics describing the angular distribution.
-The twenty-two amplitudes included in the baseline fit are detailed in Table~\ref{tab:components} of the Supplemental Material~\cite{supplemental}.
+The twenty-two amplitudes included in the baseline fit are detailed in the Supplemental Material~\cite{supplemental}.
 The $M_i$ functions describe the mass distributions of the $\pip\pim$ and $\KS\pip$ systems.
-They are briefly described below and detailed in Table~\ref{tab:resonances} of the Supplemental Material~\cite{supplemental}.
+They are briefly described below and detailed in the Supplemental Material~\cite{supplemental}.